 The Coromandel Peninsula, situated on the east coast of New Zealand’s North Island is a popular destination for both locals and international tourists.
-This is due to the untouched sandy beaches, easy access to the sea (for fishing, boating, water sports), temperate climate and iconic scenery of white shelly sands and native pohutukawa trees.
+This is due to the untouched sandy beaches, easy access to the sea (for fishing, boating, diving, water sports), temperate climate and iconic scenery of white shelly sands and native pohutukawa trees.

 The area itself has a long history of human settlement and is likely to have been one of the first landfalls of migrants from Polynesia who arrived in New Zealand on large sea-faring waka (canoes) in the 1300s.